 4. The World’s Oldest Mummies Were Found in Chile

-Chile holds a surprising ancient secret: it is home to the world’s oldest mummies, known as the Chinchorro mummies.
+Chile holds a surprising ancient secret: it is home to the world’s oldest mummy, known as the Chinchorro mummies.
+These mummies are even older than ones found in Egypt!

-These ancient mummies, along with associated sites, were recognized for their cultural significance and inscribed on the prestigious UNESCO World Heritage list in 2021.
+These mummified remains and associated sites were recognized for their cultural significance and inscribed on the prestigious UNESCO World Heritage list in 2021.

 5. The Tallest Building in South America Is in Chile

-Visiting the Sky Costanera is an absolute must if you are a thrill-seeker.
-This observation deck, perched on floors 61 and 62 of the Gran Torre, offers a mind-boggling 360° view of Santiago, Chile’s capital city, and the majestic Andes mountain range.
+The Sky Costanera observation deck, on floors 61 and 62 of the Gran Torre, gives you a 360° view of Santiago and the majestic Andes mountain range.

-6. Chile Is One of the Longest Countries in the World
+6. Chile Is The Longest Country in the World

 Despite its length, Chile’s average width is only about 112 miles (180 kilometers) from east to west, also making it one of the narrowest countries in the world.

-Located in northern Chile, it stretches for approximately 600 miles (1,000 kilometers) along the Pacific coast, encompassing an area of about 41,000 square miles (105,000 square kilometers).
+It is located in northern Chile and stretches for approximately 600 miles (1,000 kilometers) along the Pacific coast.
+The total area of the desert is about 41,000 square miles (105,000 square kilometers).

-The Atacama Desert experiences an average rainfall of less than 0.04 inches (1 millimeter) annually, and certain areas have recorded no precipitation for decades.
+The average annual rainfall here is less than 0.04 inches (1 millimeter) – the lowest average rainfall in the world.
+Certain areas have recorded no precipitation for decades.

 These arid conditions create an otherworldly landscape characterized by vast salt flats, sand dunes, and rocky terrain.

-In fact, the conditions of the desert are so similar to that of Mars that Nasa often field tests new equipment, including the Mars Rover, in the Atacama Desert.
+Interestingly, the desert terrain and harsh conditions are so similar to those of Mars that NASA often field tests Mars Rovers here.

 BUT, here’s another fun fact within this fun fact.
 While the Atacama desert is the driest desert (in the traditional sense of a sandy desert), the actually driest place in the world is in Antarctica! (which is also a desert in itself!)